JibbSmart/JoyShockMapper/README.md

 LRING = LALT # Walk
 ```

+If you're holding the controller in an unusual orientation (such as for comfort reasons or when using a single JoyCon), you can set **CONTROLLER\_ORIENTATION** to reflect how you're holding the controller:
+* **FORWARD** is the default.
+* **LEFT** is for when you're holding the controller rotated to its left.
+* **RIGHT** is for when you're holding the controller rotated to its right.
+* **BACKWARD** is for when you're holding teh controller rotated 180°.

+CONTROLLER\_ORIENTATION only affects sticks (including motion stick).
+It doesn't affect the arrangement of the face buttons, d-pad, etc.

 #### 3.1 Motion Stick
 Using the motion sensors, you can treat your whole controller as a stick.
 The "Motion Stick" can do everything that a regular stick can do:
 * **MOTION\_STICK\_MODE** (default NO\_MOUSE) - All the same options as LEFT\_STICK\_MODE and RIGHT\_STICK\_MODE.